What Is an Opportunity Cost and How Is it Calculated?

 Opportunity costs are used to calculate the advantages and disadvantages of the decision-making process.
 They can tell a lot about future gains, losses, and returns.
 In a nutshell, you’ll use them to calculate a business’s capital structure.

-Companies mainly use opportunity costs to make critical business decisions.
+Companies mainly analyze opportunity cost when in the process of making critical business decisions.
 By weighing the risks and rewards of making alternative options, a business can choose the best course of action.

-Doing this will help predict the working capital of a business by using potential debt, equity, and assets as variables.
-Knowing a company’s financial outlook can help formulate a business plan for the future and make adjustments as necessary.
+Doing this will help predict a business’s working capital through looking into potential debt, equity, and assets as variables if a certain decision is made.
+Knowing your company’s financial outlook can help formulate your future business plan and business budget, knowing how and when to make adjustments as necessary.

 Opportunity costs are also used in hindsight to see where the business would have been if it had taken a specific action in the past.
 It won’t help change the concurrent state of the company, but it will help calculate future opportunity costs and allow a higher degree of accuracy for future projections.

 For investors and business owners, calculating opportunity cost usually estimates economic returns/losses.
-For that, there is a simple equation you can use:
+For that, there is a simple formula you can use to calculate opportunity cost:

 When determining the gains of both options, you’ll likely have to make rough estimates based on historical performances and projected outcomes.
 This method is popular with investors who use it to calculate the most profitable stocks.